chinedufn/load-collada-dae/README.md

 WORK IN PROGRESS
 ================

-> Loads the graphics buffer data from a [.dae file](https://en.wikipedia.org/wiki/COLLADA) that's been parsed using a [.dae parser](https://github.com/chinedufn/collada-dae-parser) and return a draw command that accepts options
+> Loads the WebGL graphics buffer data from a [.dae file](https://en.wikipedia.org/wiki/COLLADA) that's been parsed using a [.dae parser](https://github.com/chinedufn/collada-dae-parser) and return a draw command that accepts options

 [TODO: View demo]()